 Weiwei Shi received her B.S. and Master’s degrees in Applied Chemistry from BeiHang University.
 She joined the NIFI group in August 2016 and her research interests include synthetic trees, oil-infused surfaces, and fog harvesting.

-Daniel Cusumano is a junior and joined NIFI in January 2017.
+Daniel Cusumano is a senior and joined NIFI in January 2017.
 He is currently researching Leidenfrost phenomena.

-Zaara Dean is a sophomore and joined the NIFI group in May 2017.
+Zaara Dean is a junior and joined the NIFI group in May 2017.
 She is interested in the wettability of duck feathers.

 Lance De Koninck is a sophomore and joined the NIFI group in June 2017.
 He is interested in anti-frosting surface materials.

-Christian Kingett is a sophomore and joined the NIFI group in May 2017.
+Christian Kingett is a junior and joined the NIFI group in May 2017.
 He is one of the lucky few who get paid to play with bubbles all day.

 Julia O’Brien is a sophomore at Virginia Tech in the Mechanical Engineering department.
 She joined the NIFI group in May 2017 and is interested in synthetic trees and ice nucleating particles.

-Ziad Rashed is a junior at Virginia Tech in the BEAM Department.
+Ziad Rashed is a senior at Virginia Tech in the BEAM Department.
 He joined the NIFI group in December 2015 and is currently researching oil-infused surfaces.

 Corey Spohn is a senior and joined the NIFI group in January 2017.
 Corey is engineering anti-frosting surfaces and studying the dynamics of inter-droplet ice bridging.

-Katherine Witt is a junior in the BEAM Department at Virginia Tech.
+Katherine Witt is a senior in the BEAM Department at Virginia Tech.
 She joined the NIFI group in January 2016 and is researching emerging frost and ice email@example.com

 Mohammad Habibi was a graduate student in the NIFI group from 2014-16.
 His research focus was on engineering oil-infused surfaces for reduced hysteresis and drag applications.

 Caitlin Bisbano was an undergraduate researcher in the NIFI group from 2015-16.
 She researched the hygroscopic properties of ice and the dynamics of condensation growth on plants.
-Caitlin received her B.S. in Engineering Science and Mechanics in December 2016 and subsequently pursued graduate studies at the IE Business School in Madrid, Spain.
+Caitlin received her B.S. in December 2016 and subsequently pursued graduate studies at the IE Business School in Madrid, Spain.

-Megan Mulroe was in our group from 2015-17researching jumping-droplet condensation.
+Megan Mulroe was in our group from 2015-17 researching jumping-droplet condensation.
 Megan received the 2016 Louis And Dianne Sharpe Undergraduate Scholarship, won a best poster prize at the 40th Annual Meeting of the Adhesion Society, and published a first-author paper in ACS Nano.
 Megan graduated in 2017 and subsequently accepted a job offer at the Norfolk Naval Shipyard.

 Matthew Roseveare was in our group from 2016-17 researching synthetic trees and freezing droplets.

-Josh Vieitez was in the NIFI group from 2016-17 researching synthetic trees.
+Josh Vieitez was in the NIFI group from 2016-17 researching synthetic trees and jumping-droplet condensation.